kubernetes-retired/external-storage/README.md

 ## Deployment
 You can run nfs-provisioner in Kubernetes as a pod or outside of Kubernetes as either a standalone binary or container.

 Regardless of how it is run, you must decide on a unique name to give the provisioner that follows the naming scheme `<vendor name>/<provisioner name>` and pass it in with the `provisioner` argument.
-The provisioner will only provision volumes for claims that request a StorageClass with a provisioner field set equal to this name.
+The provisioner will only provision volumes for claims that request a `StorageClass` with a provisioner field set equal to this name.

+>Currently, by default the provisioner creates the NFS shares that back provisioned `PersistentVolumes` by making unique, deterministically named directories in `/exports` for each volume and exporting each made directory by doing `exportfs -o`.
+Unless `/exports` is persistent or some persistent storage is mounted there, the data will be gone when the provisioner stops.
+Even if the data is persistent, the provisioner won't attempt to recovery by searching for the directories and re-exporting them (yet?).
+How all this will work with persistent storage is still very much WIP :) So for now, PVs and PVCs may be left hanging.

 ### In Kubernetes